andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-10-gelfands-algebra-chunk-5-powers.md

 $$a^0 = 1$$

-There's something worth noting explicitly in this general definition, and its a concept we've never encountered before now; a methematical "convention".
+There's something worth noting explicitly in this general definition, and its a concept we've never encountered before now; a mathematical "convention".

 ## The Convention of Negative Powers and Fractions
 Writing $\frac{1}{2}$ as $2^{-1}$ is a convention.
 But a convenient one.